MadRajib/Code_snippets-1/coding_problems/stack/readme.md

 * Start from last then two iteration can be coupled together
 * store only the greater element from last to first
+* here store element that can be the nearest largest element to future elements.

 Code:
 ```cpp